top of page

 Day trips out of Winnipeg

-Brokenhead Interpretive trail
+Brokenhead Wetland Interpretive trail

 The Brokenhead Interpretive trail is located about 90 km north of Winnipeg.
 This wheelchair accessible boardwalk is 2 km in length, and winds through a calcareous fen and cedar swamp.
 The boardwalk was created by the Brokenhead Nation and Native Orchid Conservation Inc. The area is a provincial Ecological Reserve and is part of the Brokenhead Ojibway Nation.
 There are 28 species of native orchid species in the area, many of which should be in flower at the time of the trip.
 There are numerous species indicative of nutrient-poor wetlands, including eight species of carnivorous plants.
 We will meet with Knowledge Keepers from the Brokenhead Nation, who will provide us with male, female, and 2S teachings on the importance of the land.
 Field trip participants will be broken into groups and we will conduct a bio-blitz of the plants in the area, compiling a species list, including Anishinaabemowin names and uses of the species.
 Data from the field trip will be archived on iNaturalist.
 To make your excursion as enjoyable as possible, remember to bring proper walking shoes (be prepared for damp conditions), hat, and a small daypack with sunscreen and water.
 Also, note that spring is tick and mosquito season, and poison ivy occurs along some trail sections.
 Please make sure that you protect yourself accordingly.
 A box lunch will be provided.